How Sweet It Is! Maple Sugaring in New Jersey

 The center is part of the Morris County Park Commission and holds their demos in January and February - peak maple sap season.
 I wasn’t sure what to expect as we trekked up to a cozy-looking wooden building situated on the edge of the Great Swamp National Wildlife Refuge.

-After paying a $3/person admission fee at Great Swamp, we went inside and had a chance to poke around a bit before “class” started.
+We went inside and had a chance to poke around a bit before “class” started.
 My daughter was absolutely delighted to watch both a turtle and bright-orange snake in their aquariums and she also loved the indoor sandbox where you could “stamp” different animal paw tracks.
 There was even a section filled with books on nature for every different age group.
 When Naturalist Kristen Pakonis began the demo, she was cheerful and knowledgeable, and made sure to shape the discussion so both the adults and children stayed interested.
 She talked all about the anatomy of trees, how they produce sap and how to identify a Red Maple tree that would give us our coveted maple syrup.

 After the 20 minute crash course (including step by step instructions on the actual tree tapping process) we all bundled back up and headed outside to one of the nature trails.
 It took our group about 4 wrong guesses before we finally spotted a Red Maple.
 Kristen let a few of the dads (and one very excited 8 year old girl) take turns drilling into the tree, then helped them attach a spout and sap bucket.
 Next was the really neat part – we went over to an outdoor structure which housed what looked almost like wood-burning fire place and watched as the sap was heated to evaporate most of the water, leaving us with that sweet substance we all know as syrup.
 The fun continued back inside the nature center where Kristen let everyone blind taste test 3 types of syrup – one of the more rich Grade A varieties that’s produced from Sugar Maples (found up in northern New England only), a super-sweet store bought variety (Aunt Jemima is my best guess) and finally, the semi-sweet syrup that comes from our very own Red Maples here in New Jersey.